sushantpadha/cs50-code-2022/README.md

 9. Flask
 10. Emoji

-Since I copied and reuploaded source files here, they do not show git commit history F but 'tis just code
+> since I copied and reuploaded source files here, they do not show git commit history F but 'tis just code
+> ~ ~ ~

+You may have to run `pip install cs50` to make the code work.